 The two tunnels will be west of and parallel to the existing tunnel system for I-64 at this location (Figure O-1 Project Location).
-The complete detailed project description is contained in Section 2.0 and Appendix E of the Joint Permit Application (JPA).
+The complete detailed Project description is contained in Appendix E of the Joint Permit Application (JPA).

 Upon completion, the new tunnels will carry four lanes of eastbound traffic.
 The existing tunnels will remain in operation and carry four lanes of westbound traffic.
 The new parallel tunnels will be bored under the Hampton Roads Channel.
-The 6,850 linear foot (ft) (each way) tunnels will be constructed under the 1,000-ft-wide navigation channel.
+The 7,900 feet (each way) tunnels will be constructed under the 1,000 ft wide navigation channel.

-The Tunnel Boring Machine (TBM) will bore a tunnel approximately 45 ft in diameter in one pass that will accommodate two new lanes of traffic.
+The Tunnel Boring Machine (TBM) will bore a tunnel approximately 44.5 ft in diameter in one pass that will accommodate two new lanes of traffic.
 Two tunnels parallel to each other will be constructed to allow for four new lanes of traffic.
-Construction of the tunnel structures will begin on the South Island and move from south to north to the North Island.
+Construction of the bored tunnels will begin at the South Island and mined from the south to the North Island.
 Upon reaching the North Island, the TBM will be turned around and a parallel tunnel will be bored back to the South Island for the second set of lanes.
-This Project is designed to best minimize the impact on the existing tunnel and traffic operations.
+The project has been planned to be of the least impacting on existing traffic operations along the HRBT corridor.

 The TBM components will be barged and trucked to South Island for onsite assembly within the South Island entry/launch portal.
-The machine will then both excavate material and construct the new tunnel as it progresses from South Island to North Island.
-Material excavated from within the tunnel will be transported via a closed slurry plumbing system back to South Island where the excavated materials will be filtered out of the slurry at the Separation and Treatment Plant (STP).
+As the TBM advances through the ground, the excavated material will be replaced with concrete tunnel segments as it progresses from the South Island to the North Island.
+The soil excavated from within the tunnel will be transported via a closed slurry plumbing system back to South Island where the excavated materials will be filtered out of the slurry at the Separation and Treatment Plant (STP).
 Approximately 968,000 cubic yards (cy) (bulked volume) of material is anticipated to be excavated by the TBM and transported via the slurry plumbing system to South Island.
 After separation at the STP, the solid materials will be characterized for beneficial use or will be disposed off-site at a permitted facility in accordance with the approved Material Management Plan.

 After separation, the residual water will be processed through the water treatment plant and subsequently discharged under a Virginia Pollutant Discharge Elimination System (VPDES) discharge permit.

 Precast concrete tunnel segments will be transported down to the TBM for installation.
 The TBM will assemble the tunnel segments in place as the tunnel is bored.
-After the TBM reaches the North Island, it will be turned around and placed into a new portal to bore the second tunnel to the South Island.
-Upon reaching the South Island and completing the second tunnel, the TBM will be disassembled and the components will be removed via an exit/receiving portal on South Island.
+Upon reaching the South Island and completing the second tunnel, the TBM will be disassembled and the components will be removed at the South portal structure.
 Once the tunnel structure is completed, final upland work for the Project will include installation of the final roadway, lighting, finishes, mechanical systems, and other required internal systems for tunnel use, traffic safety, and facility function.